rolancia/go-lua-builder/README.md

-# go-lua
+# go-lua-builder

-go-lua supports scripting Lua in Golang.
+go-lua-builder supports scripting Lua in Golang.

 eg. Redis Lua Scripts can be managed in Golang as Code